top of page

 More Resources:

 PACER Center is a parent training and information center for families of children and youth with all disabilities from birth to young adults.
-Although it's based in Minnesota, there is a lot of resources regarding advocacy, school discipline.
-PACER’s National Bullying Prevention Center provides resources designed to benefit all students, including those with disabilities.
+Although it's based in Minnesota, there is a lot of resources for parents to talk with their kids about what's going on, action plans and working with the school district.
+Click here to access this information.

 The Cyber-bullying Research Center is dedicated to providing up-to-date information about the nature, extent, causes, and consequences of cyber-bullying among adolescents.